KugelbergDK/AES-encryption/README.md

 print(aes.decryptFile("encrypted.txt", "decrypted.txt", 131088)

 ```
-This works only with certain chunksizes
+This works only with certain chunksizes.

 ### Chunksizes